Team3128/team3128.github.io/members/index.md

 - Narweek is for students only - interested parents are encouraged to email our Coaches if you have any questions: [info@team3128.org](/info@team3128.org/)
     - To join any department, you must have attended their Narweek presentation day.
 - **Fill out an Application**, choosing your top 2 departments.
-   - **Applications will open Saturday Aug.
-24 at 6 PM**, link to the Application will be right here on the Website.
+   - **Applications will open Friday Aug.
+23 at 6:30 PM**, link to the Application will be right here on the Website.
-   - Applications are due Thursday August 29, 2024 at midnight.  **No late applications will be accepted.**
+   - Applications are due Thursday August 29, 2024 at 8 PM.  **No late applications will be accepted.**
    - *If you apply from/contact us using your school email ( ----@my.sduhsd.net ), we cannot respond.
 All emails from outside my.sdhusd.net are blocked.*

 *This is a requirement of the CCA Foundation